 The Public Utilities Commission (PUC) includes three members who are appointed by the Governor and confirmed by the Senate for a term of four years.
 A Director manages the staff and daily operations of the PUC.
-The agency is authorized 95.6 full time employees.
-These staff members have specialized knowledge in engineering, economics, law, finance, support or management.
+Staff members have specialized knowledge in engineering, economics, law, finance, support or management.
 The PUC is comprised of the following working sections and units:

 - Energy Section

-The Energy Section is responsible for supporting the mission of the Commission to assure the availability of safe, reliable, adequate, and efficient electric, gas, steam and water services to utility customers at rates that are just, reasonable, and not discriminatory.
+The Energy Section is responsible for ensuring the availability of safe, reliable, adequate, and efficient electric, gas, steam and water services to utility customers at rates that are just, reasonable, and not discriminatory.
 The Section conducts financial and engineering analyses, audits and investigations for the Commission in issues of operating authority, rates, quality of service, resource planning, compliance and enforcement.

 - Telecommunications Section

-The Telecommunications Section assists the Commission oversee telecommunications utilities.
-These functions, performed under direction of the Commission, include: tariff administration, certification of new providers, service quality monitoring, market observation and study, administration of various telephone subsidy programs, and, analysis and development of regulatory schemes which help further development of a more competitive telecommunications market in Colorado.
+The Telecommunications Section oversees telecommunications utilities through the following functions: tariff administration, certification of new providers, service quality monitoring, market observation and study, administration of various telephone subsidy programs, and, analysis and development of regulatory schemes which help further development of a more competitive telecommunications market in Colorado.

 - Economics Section

-The Economics Section has a wide range of duties which support the overall mission of the Commission.
-The Section serves the agency through its analysis of investor-owned electric, natural gas distribution and transmission, propane distribution,water, and steam utilities regulated by the Commission with the objective of aiding the Commission strike a balance between utilities' health and stability, consumer protection, and economic development.
+The Economics Section serves the agency through its analysis of investor-owned electric, natural gas distribution and transmission, propane distribution, water, and steam utilities regulated by the Commission.
+The section helps the Commission strike a balance between utilities' health and stability, consumer protection, and economic development.

 - Transportation Section